 - If the fault criterion is still detected after a protection-specific timer stage "name. t" has elapsed then the module issues a trip signal: "name.
-Trip" "(55)" in the diagram. - Unless there is a setting "name .
-Superv. only" = "yes" the trip signal gets passed on "(15)" in the diagram to the master module "Prot" module and triggers a General Trip: "Prot .
-Trip" "(51)" in the diagram. - Since also other protection elements can trigger a General Trip one can say that the General Trip is a collective signal OR-ed from all protection-specific trips.
+Trip" "(55)" in the diagram. - Since also other protection elements can trigger a General Trip one can say that the General Trip is a collective signal OR-ed from all protection-specific trips.

-Trip Command (and its blocking exist only if there is no setting "Superv. only " = "yes")
+Trip Command (and its blocking exist only if there is no setting "Superv. only" = "yes")

-• If there is a General Trip the protection module issues a trip command: "name .
-TripCmd" - "(15a)" in the diagram, if the module's trip command is not blocked (see "5.1.2 Blockings").

-Since also other protection elements can trigger a trip command, the MRM4 offers a so-called Trip Manager for every circuit breaker, which allows for assigning trip commands to it (see \Longrightarrow "Trip Manager - Assignment of commands").
+- If there is a General Trip the protection module issues a trip command: "name .
+TripCmd" "(15a)" in the diagram, if the module's trip command is not blocked (see $\hookrightarrow 5.1.2$ Blockings). - Since also other protection elements can trigger a trip command, the MRM4 offers a so-called Trip Manager for every circuit breaker, which allows for assigning trip commands to it (see -"Trip Manager - Assignment of commands").